 In the previous article, we have walked you through the step-by-step guide on draining a dehumidifier into a sump pump by using automatic gravity draining.
 It was so easy to do, however, the most popular and hassle-free method to automatically drain your dehumidifier is by using a condensate pump.

 Many portable dehumidifiers available on the market come with built-in pumps, but some don't.
-If you already own a dehumidifier that does not include a built-in pump, then you may need an external condensate pump.
+It's best to invest in a dehumidifier with pump, however, if you already own a dehumidifier that does not include a built-in pump, then you may need an external condensate pump.

 Here we will guide you to install a condensate pump for your dehumidifier to ensure the continuous operation of it.

 What Power Condensate Pump Do I Need for Dehumidifier?